timescale/docs/promscale/installation/docker.md

 you can use a pre-built Docker container.

 <highlight type="important">
-Using Promscale from a Docker container is for local testing purposes only.
-Do not use this installation method in a production environment.
+Running Promscale in a Docker container is not suitable for production use-cases.
 </highlight>

 ## Install Promscale with Docker